Was your last dentist appointment a distant pre-pandemic memory?

 Like many aspects of routine healthcare, millions of dental appointments were cancelled or delayed due to restrictions – with 38 million being ‘lost’ since March 2020 in England alone, according to the British Dental Association (BDA).

-NHS dental services have now been awarded some extra funding to help get things back up to speed and tackle the backlog, with extended appointments being offered in evenings and at weekends in some regions.
+NHS dental services have now been awarded some extra funding to help get things back up to speed and tackle the backlog, with extended appointments being offered in the evenings and at weekends in some regions.

 Wondering whether you should see a dentist?
 Here are seven signs a check-up is probably a very good idea…